 - Grade A boards

 How long are scaffold boards

 Scaffold boards are available in varying lengths ranging from 1.5m to 3.9m.
+So the longest scaffold board is 13ft ( 3.9meters ).
 They can be purchased in different lengths considering all projects aren’t of a similar nature.
 Depending on the type of material you’ve chosen, the length will equally impact the weight, considering the width and thickness are similar for most.